Menu Icon

 Medical history assessment

-During a medical history assessment, a physician will take a detailed medical history from the patient and will ask questions pertaining to ED.
+During a medical history assessment, a physician will take a detailed medical history from the patient and will ask questions pertaining to erectile dysfunction.
 These questions are also useful to distinguish between ED and other types of sexual dysfunction, such as decreased libido or premature ejaculation.
-In addition, the assessment can determine the presence of risk factors for other diseases that can cause ED, such as diabetes or cardiovascular disease.xiii A psychological assessment may also be warranted, as psychological factors often contribute to ED.
-This may involve discussing interpersonal conflict or relationship factors that may influence ED.
+In addition, the assessment can determine the presence of risk factors for other diseases that can cause ED, such as diabetes or cardiovascular disease.xiii

 International Index of Erectile Function (IIEF) or Sexual Health Inventory for Men (SHIM) screening

-A validated screening tool such as the International Index of Erectile Function (IIEF) or Sexual Health Inventory for Men (SHIM) may also be used to detect ED.xiv The IIEF is a self-administered questionnaire consisting of 15 questions answered by the patient, while the SHIM is a modified, 5-question version of the survey.xv A sexual history may also be obtained through a validating screening tool such as the Brief Sexual Symptom Checklist.xvi
+A validated screening tool such as the International Index of Erectile Function (IIEF) or Sexual Health Inventory for Men (SHIM) may also be used to detect ED.xiv The IIEF is a self-administered questionnaire consisting of 15 questions answered by the patient, while the SHIM is a modified, five-question version of the survey.xv A sexual history may also be obtained through a validating screening tool such as the Brief Sexual Symptom Checklist.xvi

-Physical exam and other testing for ED
+Physical exam and other testing for erectile dysfunction

 Blood tests may be performed to examine biological markers for underlying conditions such as low testosterone or other hormonal changes.